 MS Teams– is a chat-based workspace.
 You can communicate in real-time on mobile and desktop, enabling teams to work together via one-on-one chat, group chat, file sharing, and more.
 It helps keep communication in one place and reduces the clutter of email.

-Summary: Office 365 offers various communication tools for different forms of communication, but all help improve the way businesses communicate, especially those that still rely on email and shared folders.
+Summary: Microsoft Office 365 offers various communication tools for different forms of communication, but all help improves the way businesses communicate, especially those that still rely on email and shared folders.

-Communication and collaboration are often interchangeable, but the tools below are more digital workspaces where businesses can keep their working documents, projects, etc., all in one place.
+Communication and collaboration are often interchangeable, but the Microsoft Office 365-based collaboration tools mentioned below are more like digital workspaces where businesses can keep their working documents, projects, etc., all in one place.

 SharePoint – allows team members to manage documents, work on projects, co-author documents, automate forms and other workflows, track tasks, and manage timelines, and much more.
 SharePoint is a powerful tool and a great starting point for growing businesses because it helps store, organize, search, find, manage, and collaborate in one place.

-Summary: Office 365 provides intranet and digital workspaces, mainly SharePoint, where your business and employees can get organized and collaborate together in one place.
+Summary: Microsoft Office 365 provides intranet and digital workspaces, mainly SharePoint, where your business and employees can get organized and collaborate in one place.

 Power BI can bring your data to life with visuals and interactive reports.
 You can connect to your SQL or Access database or even an Excel spreadsheet to create reports and dashboards without the help of IT or database experts.

-2. Bring your Office 365 apps together in one place
+2. Bring your Microsoft Office 365 apps together in one place

-Once you have the tools you need or if you are already using various Office 365 tools, you can easily bring those tools together in one place.
-Powerful intranet and digital workspace solutions can integrate with Office 365 so that you have all the tools and everything else you need in one place.
+Once you have the tools you need or if you are already using various Microsoft Office 365 tools, you can easily bring those tools together in one place.
+Powerful intranet and digital workspace solutions can integrate with Microsoft to get the most out of office 365 and access all the tools and applications in one place.
 Rather than opening and closing various applications, you can access them from one place.
-This allows for a seamless, unified, and time saving experience.
+This allows for a seamless, unified, and time-saving experience.

 - Pull information from various tools to create a dashboard of information at your fingertips

-There are many SharePoint-based products out there that integrate with Office 365 and other business application out-of-the-box.
+There are many SharePoint-based products out there that integrate with Microsoft Office 365 and other business applications out-of-the-box.

-3. Use Office 365 to maximize your disparate applications and systems
+3. Use Microsoft Office 365 to maximize your disparate applications and systems

 It is common for companies of all sizes to have invested in a variety of business systems to fulfill their growing needs.
 And many of these systems are added on as a point in time solution for their growing needs.
 As they grow, businesses can no longer rely on these systems, but find themselves stuck with these tools.
 Sound familiar?